 You can find the full complaints procedure for the Office of the Police and Crime Commissioner for Merseyside by using the link below.
 This includes how to make a complaint about the Police and Crime Commissioner, Deputy Police and Crime Commissioner or a member of staff within the office.

 The appropriate authority for complaints made against the Commissioner or Deputy Commissioner is the Police and Crime Panel.

 The Police and Crime Panel are responsible for initial recording of complaints and conduct matters and for referring any complaints which allege criminality to the Independent Office for Police Conduct (IOPC).

 Where complaints do not allege criminality, the panel is responsible for handling and informally resolving these complaints.

-The Panel's complaint handling policy and all complaints received about the Commissioner are recorded through the Monitoring Complaints Report.
+The Panel's complaint handling policy and all complaints received about the Commissioner and Deputy are recorded through the Monitoring Complaints Report.